GENE GUIDE

 Each family is different.
 A geneticist or genetic counselor can give you advice on the chance that this will happen again in your family.

-The risk of having another child who has NRXN1-related syndrome depends on the genes of both birth parents.
+The risk of having another child who has NRXN1-related syndrome depends on the genes of both biological parents.

-For a symptom-free sibling, a brother or sister, of someone who has NRXN1-related syndrome, the risk of having a child who has NRXN1-related syndrome depends on the symptom-free sibling’s genes and their parents’ genes.
+For a symptom-free brother or sister of someone who has NRXN1-related syndrome, the sibling’s risk of having a child who has GENE-related syndrome depends on the sibling’s genes and their parents’ genes.

 For a person who has NRXN1-related syndrome, the risk of having a child who has the syndrome is about 50 percent.